UKWgenommedizin/FA-NIVA/README.md

 - **Test input data (BAM format)**
   Example BAM files for testing the pipeline are available on Zenodo:
   https://zenodo.org/records/17284961
-  For test purpose, only input_path column in samplesheet.csv shall be adjusted to your local path to the downloaded folder.
+  For test purpose, only input_path column in assets/samplesheet.csv shall be adjusted to your local path to the downloaded folder.

 - **Reference genome files**
   FA-NIVA requires a reference genome compatible with the selected build (e.g., GRCh38).